Welcome to the Communication & Engagement Section!

 - Meet the Team – current and past officers and section founders

-Annual meeting: Each year, we host a range of workshops, special sessions, informal social activities, and a business meeting.
-We highlight SciComm activities hosted by others at annual ESA meetings, too.
+ESA annual meeting: Each year, we host a range of workshops, special sessions, informal social activities, and a business meeting.
+We maintain a list of SciComm, Engagement, and Inclusivity activities and sessions hosted by others at annual ESA meetings, too.
+Please follow this link for details about ways to propose sessions, get support on a proposal, and/or help with sessions and events the Communication & Engagement Section is planning.
 Follow the links for this year’s conference activities and past conference info.

 New partnerships: We are planning more collaborative activities with: Other ESA Sections (like Policy, Inclusive Ecology, Early Career, Student, and Education); ESA’s SEEDS, the ESA Committee on Diversity and Education, and ESA’s Public Affairs Committee; and external organizations such as AAAS, the Union of Concerned Scientists, Story Collider, and ComSciCon.
 You’ll notice our efforts here in our #ESA2018 sessions – they involve partnerships with Policy, Inclusive Ecology, Education and other sections, as well as AAAS, UCS, and CSC.
 We have also identified an official liaison between our section and the Student Section.
 And, we now sit on the ESA Committee on Diversity and Education.
 Please be in touch with us if you have collaboration ideas and/or want to be part of these collaborative efforts.